openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Static and Partial Shapes

-OpenVINO has two types for shape representation:
+There are two types used for shape representation:

 * `ov::Shape` - Represents static (fully defined) shapes.